rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/GetPubSubStatusHandler.md

 ## Overview

-Handler that checks the status of PubSub connection in FCA.This handler intent is identified with task parameter as "getPubSubStatus" and is a mandatory parameter in the data passed.There are few optional parameters like action,appType.
+GetPubSubStatusHandler is invoked when the task specified in the intent has the value "getPubSubStatus".
+This handler is used to check the status of PubSub connection in FCA.

 ## Usage
 * This handler is used to check the status of PubSub connection in FCA.